appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-data-2.md

 *Example:*

-Some databases support built-in functions to export data directly to a file.
+You can use built-in functions provided by some databases to export data directly to a file.
 If your database does not support direct file exports, you can create a backend API to generate and serve the file.
 Here’s an example using `Node.js` with Express to generate and serve a CSV file.

 ```js
 const express = require('express');